-The San Guillermo Biosphere Reserve in the northwest of San Juan Province, Argentina, represents the mixed mountain and highland systems in the foothills and mountains of the Andes.
+San Guillermo Biosphere Reserve is located in San Juan Province, Argentina.
+It represents and protects the mixed mountain and highland ecosystems in the foothills and mountains of the Andes.
 The San Guillermo National Park occupies the core zone.